jroberayalas/DataProducts_ShinyApp/README.md

 # Developing Data Products: Shiny App
-Practical Machine Learning Project This is the shiny app for the Developing Data Products course that is part of the Data Science Specialization offered by the Johns Hopkins Bloomberg School of Public Health.
+This is the shiny app for the Developing Data Products course that is part of the Data Science Specialization offered by the Johns Hopkins Bloomberg School of Public Health.